 Bonus: I recommend you get an elevated stand to go with your adjustable dumbbells, so you're not constantly picking them up off the floor whenever you want to change the weight.
 Here's the Bowflex model.

-Here's my client Nicole's home workout space, including a set of adjustable dumbbells and a foldable bench.
+Here's our client Nicole's home workout space, including a set of adjustable dumbbells and a foldable bench.
 Equipment that easily fits into a closet when not in use!